-The on-site interviews is where a lot of variance is introduced into the PM interviewing process.
+The on-site interviews are where a lot of variance is introduced into the PM interviewing process.

 Some companies like Uber and Airbnb focus on product case studies with a handful of functional experience interviews mixed in.
 Other companies like Facebook and Google tend to rely on a series of general "product sense" interviews with maybe one or two functional expertise interviews as well.

 Real interview questions.
 Sample answers from PM leaders at Google, Amazon and Facebook.
 Plus study sheets on key concepts.